bioconda/bioconda-recipes/docs/source/guidelines.rst

 The exception to this is with R packages.
 We are still coordinating with anaconda and conda-forge about the best place to keep general R packages.
-In the meantime, R packages that are not specific to bioinformatics and that aren't already in the `r` channel can be added to bioconda.
+In the meantime, R packages that are not specific to bioinformatics and that aren't already in the `conda-forge` channel can be added to bioconda.

 If uploading of an unreleased version is necessary, please follow the versioning scheme of conda for pre- and post-releases (e.g. using a, b, rc, and